tdwg/bdq/tg2/_build_review/templates/standard_landing/standard_landing-header.md

 #### 3.6.3 Fitness For Use Framework (non-normative)

-The Fitness For Use Framework is provided as an OWL ontology.
+The Fitness for Use Framework is provided as an OWL ontology.

 - [**Biodiversity Data Quality Fitness for Use Framework (Ontology)**](vocabulary/bdqffdq.owl)